Adam C. Doverspike

 At Duke Law School, Adam served as the Notes & Comments Editor of the Journal of Constitutional Law & Public Policy and Co-Chair of the Moot Court team.
 Before law school, he researched economic and development issues at the Federal Reserve and the World Bank.
 Adam also holds a Masters in Economics from the University of Chicago.

-Adam currently serves as President for the Tulsa Lawyers Chapter of the Federalist Society.
-Adam also serves on the US Commission on Civil Rights’ Oklahoma Advisory Committee and the Tulsa Young Professionals Foundation Board.
+Adam currently serves as the Chair of Tulsa’s Young Professionals (TYPros) and as President for the Tulsa Lawyers Chapter of the Federalist Society.
+Adam also serves on the US Commission on Civil Rights’ Oklahoma Advisory Committee.